 Christy knew that she wanted to return to the food industry, but she wanted to do it on her own terms.
 She wanted to bring something truly unique.
 And she found it when she discovered a raw food protein bar.
 It made her feel great while igniting her taste buds and she knew it was exactly what she wanted to create.

-Honey Mama’s cacao-nectar bars provide a health but still delicious alternative to your standard chocolate bar.
+Honey Mama’s cacao-nectar bars provide a healthy but still delicious alternative to your standard chocolate bar.
 And it turns out people love them!

 But social media has also played an important role in the growth of their brand.
 Influencers have played an important role in the growth of their popularity, though so far they haven’t used paid partnerships.